-Banking and finances services: The Treasurer will be authorised to enter into contracts on behalf of the State for a broader range of banking and financial services and with a broader range of service providers than is currently permitted.
+Banking and finances services: The Treasurer is authorised to enter into contracts on behalf of the State for a broader range of banking and financial services and with a broader range of service providers than was previously permitted.

-Cash management: The Treasurer will be authorised to consolidate a broader range of funds within the State's centralised banking system and into the Consolidated Fund and to move funds within the government sector
+Cash management: The Treasurer is authorised to consolidate a broader range of funds within the State's centralised banking system and into the Consolidated Fund and to move funds within the government sector.

-Financial arrangements: The Treasurer will be given greater flexibility to tailor when and how government entities can enter into borrowings, investments and other financial arrangements.
+Financial arrangements: The Treasurer has greater flexibility to tailor when and how government entities can enter into borrowings, investments and other financial arrangements.